Appearance

 Verify Matches

-- View the created variable set
+- View the created signature

 - Check how many genes matched your data